02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Most hackers breach systems through weak passwords or leaked credentials — organizations must:

-• Implement strict Password Policies — minimum 12 characters in length
+• Implement strict password policies — minimum 12 characters

-• Check whether organizational credentials have been leaked on the Dark Web
+• Check whether organizational credentials have leaked on the Dark Web

 2. Patch Management Is Urgent

-Unpatched vulnerabilities are the "back doors" hackers love most:
+Unpatched vulnerabilities are the "back doors" hackers love:

-• Update software and operating systems immediately when Security Patches are released
+• Update software and OS immediately when security patches are available

-• Check for OWASP Top 10 vulnerabilities in your web systems
+• Check for OWASP Top 10 vulnerabilities in organizational web systems

-• Protect against SQL Injection and XSS in applications
+• Prevent SQL Injection and XSS in applications

-Data protection must be taken seriously, not just to pass PDPA compliance:
+Data protection must be taken seriously, not just done to pass PDPA:

-• Encrypt sensitive data — both At Rest and In Transit
+• Encrypt critical data — both at rest and in transit

-• Restrict access — only those who need it should have it (Principle of Least Privilege)
+• Restrict access — only to those who need it (Principle of Least Privilege)

-• Maintain Audit Trails — log every data access event
+• Have an Audit Trail — log every data access

 When a data breach occurs, organizations must respond immediately:

-• Incident Response Team — clearly designate individuals and their responsibilities
+• Incident Response team — designate personnel and clear responsibilities

-• Communication Plan — notify affected parties within 72 hours (as required by PDPA)
+• Communication plan — notify affected parties within 72 hours (per PDPA)

-• System Recovery — have a Disaster Recovery Plan with tested backups
+• System recovery — have a Disaster Recovery Plan with tested backups ready

-90% of data breaches start with human error — Phishing, Social Engineering, and unsafe USB usage:
+90% of data breaches start from human error — Phishing, social engineering, unsafe USB usage:

 • Train all employees at least twice a year

-• Build a "Security First" culture within the organization
+• Build a "Security First" culture in the organization

 ERP Systems and Cybersecurity

-A well-designed ERP system significantly enhances data security — through Role-Based Access Control (RBAC), complete audit trails for every transaction, data encryption, and 2FA, making risk management much easier.
+A well-designed ERP system helps with data security significantly — through role-based access control (RBAC), audit trails for every transaction, data encryption, and 2FA which makes risk management easier to implement

-Investing in cybersecurity is not an expense but a safeguard against damages that could cost many times more — organizations with centralized data systems and comprehensive audit trails can detect and respond to threats much faster.
+Investing in cybersecurity is not an expense — it's prevention against damage that could cost many times more.
+Organizations with centralized data systems and comprehensive audit trails can detect and respond to threats faster.

 — Saeree ERP Team